AugeosAI/aws-module-vpc/README.md

 ## AWS accounts

-Your infrastructure is deployed across multiple AWS accounts.
-For example, the staging environment is in one account, the production environment in another account, the DevOps tooling in yet another account, and so on.
+The infrastructure is deployed across multiple AWS accounts.
+For example, the development environment is in one account, the production environment in another account, the DevOps tooling in yet another account, and so on.
 This gives you better isolation between environments so that if you break something in one environment (e.g., staging)—or worse yet, a hacker breaks into that environment—it should have no effect on your other environments (e.g., prod).
 It also gives you better control over what resources each employee can access.

-Check out [Accounts and Auth](08-accounts-and-auth.md) for more info on the AWS accounts that have been set up and how to authenticate to and switch between them.
+This concept is known as defense in depth.

 ## VPCs and subnets